-an estimated 318,500 Afghans were newly displaced inside the country by the middle of 2021.
+an estimated 777,400 Afghans were newly displaced inside the country by the end of 2021.

-million are in acute food insecurity; 8.4 million people are facing emergency level food insecurity.
-One million children are at risk from severe malnourishment.
+million Afghans are in acute food insecurity; 9 million are at risk of famine.
+One million children are at risk of severe malnourishment.

 women and children make up 80 percent of all forcibly displaced within Afghanistan.